ZeningDuan/Selenium_SynDataCollection/README.md

 | V4     | Adopt  to the new Synthesio dashboard |2023|

+V4.1 fixed the dashboard calendar issue through [disable the pop-up from a complete download] (https://support.mozilla.org/en-US/questions/1370262)

 NOTE: As Synthesio tasks vary, it is hardly to have an one-for-all template.
 Modifications are always necessary and encouraged.
 For any question, please check the contact info below.